rapidsai/cudf/docs/cudf/source/developer_guide/pylibcudf.md

 This approach ensures consistent global coverage across types for various tests.

 In general, pylibcudf tests should prefer validating against a corresponding pyarrow implementation rather than hardcoding data.
+If there is no pyarrow implementation, another alternative is to write a pure Python implementation that loops over the values of the Table/Column, if a scalar Python equivalent of the pylibcudf implementation exists (this is especially relevant for string methods).

 This approach is more resilient to changes to input data, particularly given the fixture strategy outlined above.
 Standard tools for comparing between pylibcudf and pyarrow types are provided in the utils module.